HIGHLIGHTS

 Under the hood, the OnePlus 15 runs on Snapdragon 8 Elite Gen 5, Qualcomm’s latest flagship chip and a direct successor to the wildly popular Snapdragon 8 Gen 4 (also known as Snapdragon 8 Elite).

 You get 12GB or 16GB of LPDDR5X RAM, paired with 256GB, 512GB, or 1TB of UFS 4.1 storage.
-However, for Nepal, we’ll likely only see the 16/512GB variant, much like what happened with the OnePlus 13.
+However, in Nepal, we are only getting the 16/512GB variant, similar to what happened with the OnePlus 13.

 For photography, the OnePlus 15 packs a triple 50MP setup, one for each camera.
 The main sensor is the Sony LYT-700, while the telephoto lens uses Samsung’s JN5 sensor and now supports up to 3.5x optical zoom.
 The third is, of course, an ultrawide shooter.
 Up front, you get a 32MP selfie camera, which should handle portraits and video calls quite well.